-The National Retail Federation (NRF) projects that fewer consumers will be celebrating Valentine’s Day this year, but spending will rise and top $20 billion.
+According to the National Retail Federation (NRF), Valentine’s Day spending reached $23.9B in 2022 and over 180M Americans shopped during Thanksgiving weekend in 2021.
 When retailers focus on creating a memorable customer experience, they can capture more of that spend.

 However, a memorable customer experience doesn’t just mean treating your customers like royalty.
 New reports are finding that hyper-personalized marketing and more consistency across touchpoints are increasingly important to consumers.
 So, for retailers today, a customer experience strategy must include the right technology integrated throughout the buyer process.

 Retail leaders are developing a game-changing customer experience through digital transformation that goes well beyond updating contact center or e-commerce technology.
 Read on to discover where they’re prioritizing that transformation, and how it’s impacting both the business and their customers.

 The rise in e-commerce isn’t the end of brick-and-mortar retail — it’s an opportunity to stand out.
 Used strategically (centered on the customer and with effective data flow in mind), digital commerce technology can enhance and streamline the customer experience.

 Whether we like to admit it or not, most of us order gifts at the last minute.
 As such, we like to be able to track the delivery status of those gifts in real-time so we can make sure the gifts arrive on time (because if the gifts aren’t going to arrive on time, we will find something else).